-Q: Is there a FLATS test for every language?
+Q: Is there a FLATS exam for every language?

 A: No, we only offer 53 foreign language exams.
-Most are online, but the following language exams are offered on paper, and cost $75 each: Afrikaans, Aymara, Cakchiquel, Guarani, Maori, Navajo, Quechua, Rarotongan, and Welsh.
+Most are online, but the following language exams are offered on paper, and cost $75 each: Aymara, Cakchiquel, Guarani, Maori, Navajo, Quechua, Rarotongan, and Welsh.
 Afrikaans is being edited and will not be available until it is completed.